aegypius/wp-da-widgets/readme.txt

 Nothing yet.

 == Changelog ==

+= 0.1.5 =
+* Issue #1: Fixed
+* Added an option to enable debugging in global options
+* Added the possibility to customize CSS styles for the widget in global options
+* Fixing locale calls to allow string translation in differents languages (help granted !)

 = 0.1.4 =
 * Issue #1 : Adding an "Empty cache" button to clean the plugin cache